 Get an exclusive walkthrough this yet to be released software from the creator himself.
 Paul will guide you through the inner workings of Fragment:Flow, with a specially created Max patch which unravels the processing chain behind the standalone audio-visual software he has been building for the past two years.
 You will learn how Max can be utilised for signal processing and how to use shaders for audio-reactive, organic imagery.

 Learn how to harness computational models of emergence to generate live, real-time video which produces diverse textures and surprising, unique results.
 Discover the power of both Max MSP and GLSL by an artist and toolmaker at the forefront of development in this field.

 Please bring your own PC or Mac laptop.
-Download link coming soon.
+Download the Max demo at cycling74.com/downloads.